Queensway, Wellingborough, Northamptonshire, NN8 3FR

 Our chef will arrange delicious meals to suit your loved one’s preferences and dietary requirements and discuss our menus going forward.
 And, from day one of moving in, our housekeeping teams make sure bedrooms and laundry services are tailored to their needs.

 The home manager will discuss every area of moving-in with you in detail to make sure you and your loved one know exactly what to expect and feel confident and welcomed when they come to live with us.

-- All care home colleagues are routinely tested every week.
+- All care home colleagues are routinely tested twice every week.

-- All residents are tested on admission to the home and then routinely every 28 days.
+- All residents are tested on admission to the home and then routinely.